 - This is a great recipe for meal prep.
 I like to make a batch on the weekend and pop some pieces in the freezer for busy weekday mornings.

-- The Baked Oatmeal is almost cake-like but with texture from the rolled oats, complemented by the delicious, sweet flavour of blueberries, but in a healthy breakfast form.
+- The Baked Oatmeal recipe is almost cake-like but with texture from the rolled oats, complemented by the delicious, sweet flavour of blueberries, but in a healthy breakfast form.

 - There is no culinary skill required – all you need to do is combine the ingredients in one bowl, add to an ovenproof dish, top with the flaked almonds and bake.